Updated: May 29

 At the end of the lane you return to your car.

-Unfortunately a walk from Exton to Warnford which ET would have walked in 1909, exulting in it "Oh might I never never leave the long white & hedges cool" is not easy to do nowadays because of the speed of traffic on the A32.
+Unfortunately a walk from Exton to Warnford which ET would have walked in 1909, exulting in it - "Oh might I never never leave the long white & hedges cool" - is not easy or safe to do nowadays because of the speed of traffic on the A32.
 Much of Warnford Park is private.
 However you can visit the church and ruins of the medieval house along a footpath that takes you through the park and its chestnuts, over the Meon, with views down to the lake and up to Old Winchester Hill.
-ET visited here at least twice (More?)
+ET visited here at least twice - once writing down the inscription on the outside of the church (still there) and probably visiting the ruins of the old hall.

 OS Explorer Map for Meon Valley OL3 (previously Explorer 119)